TaranjitSingh05/WorkerHelper/WARP.md

-# WARP.md
+﻿# WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

 ## Project Overview

-WorkerHelper is a React-based health management system designed for construction and industrial workers.
+JeevanID is a React-based health management system designed for construction and industrial workers.
 It provides personal health records, risk assessments, health center location services, and health trend analytics with Supabase backend integration.

 ## Development Commands